 - Trouble Urinating

-You may look at these potential side effects and think, “Hmm, ironic that the side effects can include vomiting, which is exactly what we’re trying to avoid”.
+You may look at these potential side effects and think, “Hmm, ironic that the side effects can include vomiting, which is exactly what we’re trying to avoid.”
 The good news is these side effects are not very common.
-If you think your dog is showing negative side effects to Dramamine, or is showing signs of an allergic reaction, contact your veterinarian.
+Contact your veterinarian if you think your dog is showing adverse side effects to Dramamine or signs of an allergic reaction.

 Is Dramamine Right for My Dog?

-If your dog struggles with travel, and has shown signs of motion sickness, Dramamine may be a valid option.
-It is important to address the issue, if not, your dog may start associating motion sickness with things such as riding in the car, making things even more difficult moving forward.
+If your dog struggles with travel and has shown signs of motion sickness, Dramamine may be a valid option.
+It is vital to address the issue, and if not, your dog may start associating motion sickness with things such as riding in the car, making things even more difficult moving forward.
 With Dramamine, they can get back to sticking their head out the car window and enjoying the wind in their hair!